 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
-If a child makes a disclosure, we have a duty of care to inform social services who will then advise on our next steps.
-We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have been advised not to.
+If a child makes a disclosure, we have a duty of care to inform the Multi Agency Safeguarding Hub (MASH) who will then advise on our next steps.
+We will ensure that our concerns about our pupils are discussed with his/her parents/carers unless we have been advised against this by MASH.

 All staff and volunteers working with children in our school are required to have a satisfactory enhanced Disclosure and Barring Service (DBS) check.
-All staff receive appropriate child protection training which is updated regularly.
 We follow the guidance as set out by West Sussex Safeguarding Children Board (WSSCB) and take full account of any changes in local or national guidance.

 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.
 The Prevent strategy covers all types of terrorism and extremism, including political and religious extremism.
 From July 2015, all schools (as well as other organisations) have a duty to safeguard children from radicalisation and extremism.
 This means that the school has a responsibility to protect children from extremist and violent views.